pingidentity/pingidentity-devops-getting-started/docs/get-started/getStarted.md

 * [Docker Compose](https://docs.docker.com/compose/install/) (included with Docker Desktop on Mac and Windows)
 * Your terminal configuration is set to use the Bash shell.

+    !!! info "Default Shell"
-      > With Apple macOS Catalina, the Z shell (zsh) is the default shell, rather than Bash.
+        With Apple macOS Catalina, the Z shell (zsh) is the default shell, rather than Bash.
 To set your default terminal shell to Bash, enter: `chsh -s /bin/bash`.

 * You've installed the [ping-devops](pingDevopsUtil.md#installation) utility.